Neck Strengthening Exercises for a Baby

 This is the classic way of developing the upper body strength and the neck muscles of a growing baby.
 Most doctors and nurses will suggest that you do this regularly.
 Similar to using toys to attract his attention, you can lay your baby down on his stomach on a blanket and call out to him lovingly.
 Ensure you stay within his line of sight and gently guide him in raising his head up.
 He will try to raise his head and look at you, which will develop his muscle strength.

-These neck exercises are important for the development of his neck muscles.
-The sooner a child can learn to sit up straight and hold himself steady, the easier it will be for him to reach the other milestones of development and start observing the world around in a better way.
+These neck exercises for infants are important for the development of his neck muscles.
+The sooner a child can learn to sit up straight and hold himself steady, the easier it will be for him to reach the other milestones of development and start observing the world around him in a better way.